Rainrake/python-for-automation-test/README.md

 # python-for-automation-test
-I will try to create automated tests using PyTest and other automation tools.
+I will try to create automated tests using PyTest and other automation tools. my first step will use selenium for test UI websites